 - Nominators may submit as many nominees as desired.

-- If more than one nomination for an individual or organization is submitted in a category, only the first nomination received will be reviewed.
+- If more than one nomination for an individual or organization is submitted, only the first nomination received will be reviewed.

 All nominations go through an extensive review process that involves a volunteer peer review panel.
 Decisions regarding finalists and award winners are approved by the Governor’s Energy Excellence Awards Steering Committee and the Office of the Governor.